w1ne/w1ne.github.io/_posts/personal/2022-12-19-Self-employed-tax-calc.md

 Flat rate taxation provides good alternative to KATA system, for Software Engineer consultant tax burden is around 30% or even less.
 Cobined with inherited freedom of being self-employed I think it is good alternative for working as an employee.

-In next posts I will cover topics of business registration wth web portal, bank account, and managing invoices.
+In next posts I will cover topics of business registration using web portal, bank account, and managing invoices.